selectel/terraform-provider-selectel/website/docs/r/dedicated_ssh_keys_v1.html.markdown

 * `id` - Unique identifier of the SSH key.
 * `name` - Name of the SSH key.
 * `public_key` - SSH public key.
-* `user_id` - Unique identifier of the user for whom the SSH key is created.

 ## Import